AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-identities.md

 >[!CONTEXTUALHELP]
 >id="platform_monitoring_dataflow_run_details_identity"
 >title="Dataflow run details"
->abstract="The Dataflow run details page displays more information on your Identity dataflow run, including its IMS Org ID and dataflow run ID."
+>abstract="The Dataflow run details page displays more information on your Identity dataflow run, including its organization ID and dataflow run ID."

 To access the **[!UICONTROL Identities]** dashboard, select **[!UICONTROL Monitoring]** in the left navigation.
 Once on the **[!UICONTROL Monitoring]** page, select the **[!UICONTROL Identities]** card.